-- Calibration Curve/Table Requirements 1.10.1 - A minimum of three ethanol aqueous reference solutions 1.10.1.1 must be used to establish calibration/response factor curve. - 1.10.1.2 The minimum low calibrator is to be in the nominal range of approximately 0.02 to 0.05g/100mL. - 1.10.1.3 The highest calibrator concentration must be a 0.30g/100mL or greater. - Calibration table may be established in a separate 1.10.1.4 sequence just prior to sequence containing case samples. - Ethanol calibrators should be analyzed in order of 1.10.1.5 increasing concentration, and used for the generation of only one calibration curve.
-Calibrators should not be saved and used to generate future curves. - The least squares line resulting from the analysis of the 1.10.1.6 ethanol calibrators must have a coefficient of correlation of ≥0.998. - 1.10.1.7 Each ethanol calibrator may have more than one replicate.

-In the sequence table, on the Update RF column, select "replace" for each of the first set of calibrators.
-If a second set of calibrators is run, the results are to be "averaged". (software version may differ slightly)
+- A minimum of three ethanol aqueous reference solutions 1.10.1.1 must be used to establish calibration/response factor curve. - The minimum low calibrator is to be in the nominal range 1.10.1.2 of approximately 0.02 to 0.05g/100mL. - The highest calibrator 1.10.1.3 concentration must be a 0.30g/100mL or greater. - Calibration table may be established in a separate 1.10.1.4 sequence just prior to sequence containing case samples. - Ethanol calibrators should be analyzed in order of 1.10.1.5 increasing concentration, and used for the generation of only one calibration curve.
+Calibrators should not be saved and used to generate future curves. - 1.10.1.6 The least squares line resulting from the analysis of the ethanol calibrators must have a coefficient of correlation of $\geq 0.998$ . - Each ethanol calibrator may have more than one replicate. - 1.10.1.7.1 In the sequence table, on the Update RF column, select "replace" for each of the first set of calibrators.
+If a second set of calibrators is run and are to be included in the generation of the calibration curve, the results are to be "averaged". (software version may differ slightly) - Property of Idamionia If data from a calibrator is not usable, the remaining data can be used to establish the response factor provided that requirements in 1.10.1.1, 1.10.1.2, 1.10.1.3 and 1.10.1.6 have been met. - 1.10.1.9 A calibration curve/table is valid for 14 days, provided: - Values for required controls fall within acceptable - The same preparation of internal standard solution used for the calibration run is used.

-- Property of Idahoof If data from a calibrator is not usable, the remaining data can be used to establish the response factor provided that requirements in 1.10.1.1, 1.10.1.2, 1.10.1.3 and 1.10.1.6 have been met. - 1.10.1.9 A calibration curve/table is valid for 14 days, provided: - Values for required controls fall within acceptable ranges. - The same preparation of internal standard solution used for the calibration run is used. - 1.10.1.10 Once established, analysts not involved in establishing the calibration curve/table may use the established calibration table.

-1.10.1.11 The internal standard blank should immediately follow the highest ethanol calibrator.
+- 1.10.1.10 Once established, analysts not involved in establishing the calibration curve/table may use the established calibration table. - 1.10.1.11 The internal standard blank should immediately follow the highest ethanol calibrator.

-1.10.2 Analysis Run Control and Blank Requirements
+Analysis Run Control and Blank Requirements 1.10.2